qvn/GitPages/_posts/2013-10-03-External-Fire-Grinds-My-Gears.md

 Some word of wisdom regarding external fire from API 521 Section 5.15.2.1:

 > API 521 [...]
 It is typically assumed that the vessel is isolated during a fire in order to simplify the analysis, although a more detailed analysis can be warranted in certain cases.
 Crediting for alternative relief paths that remain open during an overpressure event is generally an acceptable practice. [...]

+Okay, cool cool

-It can be difficult to establish with a degree of certainty whether a particular line will indeed remain open under all fire conditions. [..]
-Ultimately, the user shall decide whether a scenario is credible or not.
+> It can be difficult to establish with a degree of certainty whether a particular line will indeed remain open under all fire conditions. [..]

-*Source: American Petroleum Institute, API RP 521.
-Guide for Pressure-Relieving and Depressuring Systems.
-2008*
+Thanks, I know it's hard, but I also know you'll help if I get stuck right?

+> Ultimately, the user shall decide whether a scenario is credible or not.

 Wonderful, this is what really grinds my gear:

 > What kind of guidance tell me it's up to me?

 ![what really grinds my gear](http://www.themobilityresource.com/wp-content/uploads/2013/05/grinds-my-gears.jpg)

 ## Here Comes the "Intepretations"